MetaFFI/metaffi-core/README.md

 That's it!
 Easy as rocket science in the stone age! :tired_face:

-#### World With OpenFFI
+#### World With MetaFFI
-I want to call from *Go* to function `f(params)` *Python3* and vice-versa, but this time with OpenFFI!
+I want to call from *Go* to function `f(params)` *Python3* and vice-versa, but this time with MetaFFI!

 __Go &rarr; Python3__:
 1. Define your function in Protobuf using a [.proto](https://developers.google.com/protocol-buffers/docs/proto3) file
-2. Compile the `.proto` file using OpenFFI is stating you want to call from Go to Python3: `openffi -c --idl myfuncs.proto -t --from go`
+2. Compile the `.proto` file using MetaFFI is stating you want to call from Go to Python3: `metaffi -c --idl myfuncs.proto -t --from go`

 That's it!

-OpenFFI generated a `myfuncsOpenFFIHost.go` file with an `f(params)` stub to call natively from Go, with Go data types!
+MetaFFI generated a `myfuncsMetaFFIHost.go` file with an `f(params)` stub to call natively from Go, with Go data types!

 __Python3 &rarr; Go__: \
 1. Define your function in Protobuf using a [.proto](https://developers.google.com/protocol-buffers/docs/proto3#services) file
-2. Compile the `.proto` file using OpenFFI is stating you want to call from Go to Python3: `openffi -c --idl myfuncs.proto -t --from python3`
+2. Compile the `.proto` file using MetaFFI is stating you want to call from Go to Python3: `metaffi -c --idl myfuncs.proto -t --from python3`

 You're Done!

-OpenFFI generated a `myfuncsOpenFFIHost.py` file with an `f(params)` stub to call natively from Python3, with Pythonic data types!
+MetaFFI generated a `myfuncsMetaFFIHost.py` file with an `f(params)` stub to call natively from Python3, with Pythonic data types!

 <BR />